CLARUS-Project/true-connector-trainning/README.md

 ## How to use

 Once docker-compose is finished, all the containers shall be up and running.
-To check it, write in terminal type in terminal
+To check it,  type in terminal
 ```
 docker ps -a
 ```